siddigss/Arabic-HTML-Textarea/README.md

 ## Project Structure
 * `index.html` is the project testing page.
-* The tasks are seperated among files in a module manner.
+* The rest of the files are seperated in a modules manner.
 Once things are working the files may be combined.